The start of the 21st century brought audiences a movie with one of the most thought-out and poignant soundtracks of all time.

 Ralph Stanley’s version of this vintage Appalachian-style traditional won him a Grammy.
 Originally, soundtrack producer T-Bone Burnett wanted a simple banjo instrumental song for the film.
 But Stanley convinced him otherwise when he recorded an acapella version in the studio.
 The song is often associated with Baptist preacher Lloyd Chandler from the early 1920s.

-Related: Go to our playlist of more songs about someone dying.
+Related: songs about someone dying.

 In the Jailhouse Now – Soggy Bottom Boys ft.
 Tim Blake Nelson